gliluaume/DbApi/README.md

 Instanciate object mapping public properties witch DbAttribute value equals query field name.
 Uses a ``` Dictionary<string, PropertyInfo>``` as a cache for performance reasons (reflection may be dramatically slow).

 #### OracleWrapper
-Is an implementation of a LambdaDataReader specifying connection and command for Oracle &reg;.
+Is an implementation of a ```LambdaDataReader``` specifying connection and command for Oracle&reg;.
 Provides an easy way to get data from an oracle database.